harvardinformatics/biotips/Biotips-workshop-Day2.md

 This will result in `output_file.txt` containing only the text processed by `command1`.
 Since the text from `command1` was written to the file, there is nothing to **pipe** to `command2`, which may or may not display an error.

-# Bed files
+## Bed files

 Today we'll talk about **bed** files.
 Bed files are used to indicate regions of a genome with each line in the file representing one region.
 The bed format is an extremely flexible format -- the regions contained within it can represent anything.
 In it's most basic and common form it is also an extremely *simple* format, consisting of three columns of text separated by a tab character.
 The first column represents the chromosome or assembly scaffold of the region, while the second indicates the starting coordinate and the third indicates the ending coordinate.

 Bed files might have the `.bed` extension, and while it is best practice to use a file extension that properly describes the format of a file it is not required.
 Any 3 column tab delimited file that has the columns we described is a **bed** file.

-## A warning about coordinate systems
+### A warning about coordinate systems
 We will talk about several different file types today that are used to reference locations in the genome.
 Unfortunately for all of us, for various reasons different file types use different coordinate styles.
 Bed files, which we will talk about first, use 0-based coordinates and do not include end base in the interval (technically, this is called a right-open interval).
 So in a bed file, an interval that includes the first 100 bases of a chromosome would have start=0, end=100.

 Gff files in contrast use 1-based coordinates and do include both the start and the end base in the interval (technically, this is called a closed interval).
 So in a gff file, an interval that includes the first 100 bases of a chromosome would have start=1, end=100.

 It is worth noting that while the 1-based closed format of GFF files is more intuitive to read, it does suffer some issues.
 In particular, it is impossible unambiguously encode a 0-length feature in a GFF file.

-- Check [this post on BioStars](https://www.biostars.org/p/84686/) for a simple illustration of 0- vs. 1-based coordinate systems.
+- Check [this post on BioStars :octicons-link-external-24:](https://www.biostars.org/p/84686/){:target="_blank"} for a simple illustration of 0- vs. 1-based coordinate systems.

-## Bed file example - Macaque structural variants
+### Bed file example - Macaque structural variants

 Today we'll be working with a bed file that contains calls of structural variants (e.g. large deletions and duplications of segments of the genome; *abbreviated SVs*) from a small population of rhesus macaques (if you attended the R workshop earlier this month you might already be familiar with this dataset).
-[Rhesus macaques](https://en.wikipedia.org/wiki/Rhesus_macaque) are small, Old-World monkeys that are widespread across southern and eastern Asia and are a common model organism for the study of human disease and primate evolution.
-[We sequenced these genomes to study the evolution structural variation over different timescales](https://doi.org/10.1093/molbev/msaa303).
+[Rhesus macaques :octicons-link-external-24:](https://en.wikipedia.org/wiki/Rhesus_macaque){:target="_blank"} are small, Old-World monkeys that are widespread across southern and eastern Asia and are a common model organism for the study of human disease and primate evolution.
+[We sequenced these genomes to study the evolution structural variation over different timescales :octicons-link-external-24:](https://doi.org/10.1093/molbev/msaa303){:target="_blank"}.

 First thing we should do is *look at our data*.
 We can do this a couple of ways here.
 With the RStudio setup with the VDI, we can just use our file browser on the right to navigate to the path of the file and open it in the text editor (this panel).